-After you create an experiment, its gets added to the Drafts section by default.
+After you create an experiment, it gets added to the Drafts tab by default.

-You can stop a running experiment from the options menu which will move the experiment to the Completed section.
-An experiment can be stopped at any point regardless of whether the leader is found or not.
-If a leader is found or the experiment was inconclusive, it will stop processing thereafter, and you can end the experiment.
+You can stop a running experiment from the 3-dot ellipsis menu on each experiment card.
+This action will move the experiment to the Completed tab.
+An experiment can be stopped at any point regardless of whether a winner is found or not.
+If a winner is found or the experiment was inconclusive, it will stop processing thereafter, and you can end the experiment.

 - Conversion rate: This is conversion rate of the users falling into the subjected variants for an experiment.

 - Probability to baseline: The probability that a given variant will beat the baseline for the selected goal.